SocketCluster/sc-collection/README.md

 - ```resource-type```: This is the model/table name in RethinkDB.
 - ```resource-view```: The view to use for this collection.
 See https://github.com/SocketCluster/sc-crud-rethink for details about views.
 - ```resource-value```: The binding for the current page of results/documents from RethinkDB (updated in realtime) - This is the output of the component.
 - ```resource-predicate-data```: This can be any value (any JSON-compatible type) which will be used for filtering results for your view.
+This attribute is compulsory - If you don't need any predicate data on the server-side, just set it to null or declare the attribute on the tag without any value.
 If you are using the sc-crud-rethink plugin on the backend, this data will be passed as the second argument to both your filter and order functions.
 See ```categoryId``` here: https://github.com/SocketCluster/sc-sample-inventory/blob/master/worker.js#L58
 - ```resource-page-offset```: An integer which represents the current page of results within the collection.
 - ```resource-page-size```: The number of results per page.